Dias1177/HydratesProject/README.md

-# HydratesProject
 Gas Hydrate Formation Prediction in Pipelines using Machine Learning

-This project focuses on predicting gas hydrate formation in oil and gas pipelines using machine learning models.
-The goal is to reduce аварийные риски, экономические потери и экологический ущерб за счёт раннего выявления опасных режимов.

-📌 Problem Statement

-Gas hydrates form under:

-Low temperature

-High pressure

-Presence of water

-Their formation can lead to:

-Pipeline blockage

-Pressure buildup

-Mechanical failure

-Oil/gas spills

-Traditional prevention methods (methanol injection, heating, pressure regulation) are expensive and not always applied precisely.

-This project explores whether machine learning can predict hydrate formation based on operational parameters.

-🎯 Objective

-Develop and compare machine learning models that predict hydrate formation using:

-Temperature (°C)

-Pressure (bar)

-The task is formulated as a binary classification problem:

-1 — Hydrate formation (dangerous regime)

-0 — No hydrate formation

-Special attention is given to minimizing false negatives, since missing a hydrate event can lead to аварии.

-🧠 Models Used

-Two models were implemented and compared:

-1️⃣ Logistic Regression

-Interpretable

-Linear decision boundary

-Allows coefficient analysis

-2️⃣ Random Forest

-Non-linear model

-Robust to noise

-Provides feature importance

-⚙️ Pipeline

-Data loading from Excel

-Feature selection (Temperature, Pressure)

-Train/Test split (80/20, stratified)

-Model training

-Performance evaluation:

-Accuracy

-Precision

-Recall

-F1-score

-Confusion matrix

-Decision boundary visualization

-Feature importance analysis

-📊 Evaluation Metrics

-Since this is a safety-critical task, overall accuracy is not the only focus.

-Important metrics:

-Recall for hydrate class

-False Negative Rate (FNR)

-Confusion Matrix analysis

-Missing a hydrate (FN) is considered more critical than a false alarm (FP).

-📈 Results

-Both models achieved high predictive performance (~90% accuracy).

-Observations:

-Logistic Regression showed better control over false negatives.

-Random Forest captured non-linear patterns but sometimes missed rare dangerous states.

-Temperature and Pressure were confirmed as dominant features.

-📂 Repository Structure
-├── data/
-│   └── 2gas_hydrate_phase_based.xlsx
-├── notebooks/
-│   └── hydrate_prediction.ipynb
-├── src/
-│   └── model_training.py
-├── README.md

-🔬 Future Improvements

-Add engineered physical features (distance to hydrate phase boundary)

-Implement cost-sensitive learning

-Optimize classification threshold

-Extend to time-series prediction

-Apply LSTM for dynamic behavior modeling

-🌍 Practical Impact

-This approach can:

-Reduce unnecessary inhibitor usage

-Lower operational costs

-Improve environmental safety

-Support real-time risk monitoring systems

-📌 Author

-Sanakul Salim
-Nazarbayev Intellectual School (Astana)
+This project explores the use of machine learning to predict gas hydrate formation in oil and gas pipelines.
+Gas hydrates form under low temperatures and high pressures in the presence of water.
+Their formation can lead to pipeline blockages, pressure buildup, mechanical damage, production shutdowns, and environmental incidents.

+Traditional prevention methods such as methanol injection, heating, and pressure regulation are often expensive and applied uniformly along the pipeline rather than precisely where risk is highest.
+This project investigates whether machine learning can help detect dangerous operating regimes in advance and support smarter prevention strategies.

+The task is formulated as a binary classification problem.
+The model predicts whether hydrate formation will occur (1 — dangerous regime) or not (0 — safe regime) based on operational parameters.
+In this version of the project, temperature (°C) and pressure (bar) are used as input features.

+Two machine learning models are implemented and compared:

+Logistic Regression — chosen for its interpretability and ability to clearly show how each feature influences the prediction.

+Random Forest — chosen for its ability to capture nonlinear relationships and interactions between features.

+The workflow includes data loading, preprocessing, train-test splitting (80/20 with stratification), model training, evaluation, and visualization of decision boundaries.
+Model performance is evaluated using accuracy, precision, recall, F1-score, and confusion matrices.

+Because this is a safety-related problem, minimizing false negatives (missing a dangerous hydrate event) is more important than simply maximizing accuracy.
+Special attention is given to recall for the hydrate class and analysis of the false negative rate.

+Both models achieve high predictive performance (around 90% accuracy).
+Logistic Regression provides clearer interpretability and strong control over false negatives, while Random Forest captures more complex decision boundaries.
+Feature importance analysis confirms that temperature and pressure are the dominant factors influencing hydrate formation, which is consistent with physical theory.

+This project demonstrates how machine learning can complement traditional engineering methods and potentially improve safety, reduce unnecessary inhibitor usage, and support risk-based operational decision-making in the oil and gas industry.

+Future improvements may include adding physically derived features (such as distance to hydrate phase boundary), cost-sensitive learning to penalize dangerous errors more heavily, threshold optimization for safety-focused deployment, and extension to time-series models to account for dynamic operating conditions.

+Author:
+Sanakul Salim, Zhumatayev Dias
+Nazarbayev Intellectual School, Astana
 2025